 I will do your tummy tuck without a drain.
 I didn't invent that -- the only way you can invent surgery is to experiment on your patients, which I do not do.
 However, once it was proven, I started doing abdominoplasty without a drain in May 2008, and have been doing it that way ever since.

 I regularly go to the major plastic surgery meetings, generally twice a year.
 And I actually go to the meetings and pay attention.

-I am on the committee that runs the Hot Topics courses for the meetings of the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery.
+I am Chair of the subcommittee that runs the Hot Topics course for the annual meeting of the American Society of Plastic Surgeons, the largest organization of Plastic Surgeons in America.
 Those popular, evidence-based courses introduce plastic surgeons to what is new, what is worthwhile, what has not been proven, and what should be avoided.

 I have received the Plastic Surgery Educational Foundation's highest honor, its Distinguished Service Award for 2004.
 It was awarded on October 7, 2004 in Philadelphia.
 The Plastic Surgery Educational Foundation is the educational sister society of the American Society of Plastic Surgeons.